hjfogg11/project-gateway/README.md

 # GameBay
 ##  THIS REPO IS STILL UNDER CONSTRUCTION AND MAY NOT WORK CORRECTLY

-This is an unblocked games site with games pulled from [Blobby Boi](https://github.com/Blobby-Boi?tab=repositories)'s repositories.
-This site also allows you to temporarily kill your school's site blocking extension with ExtHang3r, also made by [Blobby Boi](https://github.com/Blobby-Boi?tab=repositories), among more tools.
-Credits go to [Blobby Boi](https://github.com/Blobby-Boi?tab=repositories) for making this project possible.
+GameBay is an unblocked games/tools site for students.
+Most games and tools were pulled from [Blobby Boi](https://github.com/Blobby-Boi)'s Github repositories, a couple have been added from other sources.
+GameBay might be blocked on your device, so in that case you can open this site on a personal device and use Google Docs, Microsoft Word, etc. to get exploits like ExtHang3r on your managed device.
+Go to [gamebay.vercel.app](https://gamebay.vercel.app) to play!